 In addition to assisting in research, community involvement and the utilization of traditional ecological knowledge are at the heart of this program.
 Tribal councils, schools, communities, regional organizations, and researchers will all be collaborating to ensure that this project is a success.
 KIBSD will work closely to ensure that each of the tribal councils where there are KAYAW participants will have a voice in the research and curriculum of the program.
 Cooperation and communication will be enhanced between the Principal Investigator and Kodiak area community facilitator, Paul Panamarioff.
 Traditional ecological knowledge will be integrated into the projects that students and communities design and collaborating researchers will be encouraged to utilize TEK on their particular projects.
-As KIBSD resurrects the oral history magazine, Iluani, it will become an additional avenue to communicate the importance and application of local knowledge with regards to the environment and natural resources.
-Highlights from Elder interviews will also be featured in the monthly KAYAW newsletter and the already established weekly Kodiak Daily Mirror feature developed by the Native Educators group, "Sugtestun Voice."
+As KIBSD resurrects the oral history magazine, Illuani, it will become an additional avenue to communicate the importance and application of local knowledge with regards to the environment and natural resources.
+Highlights from Elder interviews will also be featured in the monthly KAYAW newsletter and the museum's newsletter.